 - Livepeer has a crypto-token, called Livepeer Token, or LPT.
-All payments and all compensation through Livepeer is not done in US dollars or other currency.
+All payments and all compensation through Livepeer are not done in US dollars or other currencies.
 It’s done through a crypto-token called LPT.
 LPT has important uses in keeping the Livepeer network safe and secure.
 Many crypto-tokens can be exchanged for other cryptocurrencies, and eventually for local government currency as well.

 Today, there are 2 666 delegators securing the Livepeeer network, with more and more participants joining the network every day

 Normally if you want to broadcast video over the internet, you either pay a company to provide the infrastructure and bandwidth to do it, or you use a free social network to do it in exchange for letting them control and monetize your users.